 Why does ECDC recommend that cases should avoid contact with pets?

-Mammalian pets, particularly rodents, are susceptible to the monkeypox virus.
+Some pets, particularly rodents, are thought to be susceptible to the monkeypox virus.
 If these pets transmit the disease to wild animals, there is a risk that the disease could become endemic in Europe.

 As a result, close collaboration between human and veterinary public health authorities is needed to prevent the disease from being transmitted to wildlife.